datacoves/docs/docs/how-tos/my_airflow/my-import.md

-# Importing connections and variables from Team Airlfow
+# Importing connections and variables from Team Airflow

 For security purposes, connections and variables **do not** auto populate from Team Airflow ➡️ My Airflow.
 This means that **every user** will need to perform a variable/connection import to their My Airflow.
 An import will need to be done any time there is a new variable or connection added to keep Team Airflow and My Airflow in sync.
 Once connections and variables are added to a user's My Airflow they will persist.